Kim Kilpatrick: Early life

+Swimming career

 She gained qualification to the 1978 Ontario Games for the Physically Disabled that were staged in Windsor by achieving the minimum qualifying standard at a sports competition for the blind at her school.
 Kilpatrick won the 50-metre freestyle, 400-metre freestyle and the 50-metre breaststroke in the blind division.
 She placed second in the 50-metre freestroke and the 100-metre breastroke competitions.
 In the 1979 Brewer Park Centennial held at the Ottawa Coliseum, Kilpatrick won six events in her division, such as a gold medal in the relay event.
 She went on to achieve four first places in the Class A blind division at the Central-West Ontario Regional Games in Brantford.
 At the 1980 Ontario Games for the Disabled, she placed first in the women's 400-metre freestyle and the women's 100-metre butterly events.

 Kilpatrick qualified for her first international competition, the 1980 Summer Paralympics in Arnhem, Netherlands.
 She failed to qualify for the final of the women's 400 metres A athletics competition by finishing second in her heat and placed fourth in the final of the women's 800 metres A event.
 Kilpatrick went on to come fourth in the women's 4 x 50-metre individual medley A swimming event and won the gold medal in the women's 4 x 10-metre individual medley A. Kilpatrick also finished seventh in the Women's 100 m Freestyle A. She was part of the Canada team that won the silver in both the women's 4 x 100-metre freestyle relay A-B and the women's 4 x 100-metre medley relay A-B events alongside Lisa Bentz, Yvette Michel and Andrea Rossi.

 At the 1982 Ontario Games for the Disabled in Sarnia, Kilpatrick won five gold medals in swimming and set two new personal records in the 100-metre freestyle and 200-metre freestyle disciplines.
 She qualified as one of ten students at her school who would compete in the 1984 Summer Paralympics in Long Island, New York.
 Kilpatrick finished seventh in the women 100-metre backstroke B1 competition, sixth in each of the women's 200-metre individual medley B1 and the women's 100-metre freestyle B1 events and fourth in the women's 100-metre breaststroke B1 competition.

+Later life

 Kilpatrick became a therapist and worked to assist in the direction of a Canadian National Institute for the Blind summer activities program for legally blind preadolescent children in Eastern Ontario in 1988.
 She subsequently became a music therapist and worked for the Victorian Order of Nurses program for those with various disabilities.
-Kilpatrick is also an disability advocate as well as a storyteller.
-She is an 2013 inductee of the Ontario Blind Sports Association Hall of Fame.
+Kilpatrick is also a disability advocate as well as a storyteller.
+She is a 2013 inductee of the Ontario Blind Sports Association Hall of Fame.